 - You can't add content to JIRA calendars as they source all of their date information from the JIRA system.
-To add issues and version deadlines, add them in the JIRA application's interface. - You can drag-and-drop your JIRA issue dates and project versions to re-schedule them right from Team Calendars. - When you create a JIRA calendar, all users in your system can see the calendar name in Confluence.
-The actual calendar events(issues, versions, sprints), however, automatically respect your JIRA application permissions, so it's possible for users to be subscribed to a JIRA calendar and not see all events. - In order to make sure calendars load quickly, JIRA events are cached.
-You can configure the cache expiry (time to live) in Team Calendars > Global settings decrease the cache expiry time for more accuracy.
+To add issues and version deadlines, add them in the JIRA application's - You can drag-and-drop your JIRA issue dates and project versions to re-schedule them right from Team Calendars. - When you create a JIRA calendar, all users in your system can see the calendar name in Confluence.
+The actual calendar events (issues, versions, sprints), however, automatically respect your JIRA application permissions, so it's possible for users to be subscribed to a JIRA calendar and not see all events. - In order to make sure calendars load quickly, JIRA events are cached.
+You can configure the cache expiry (time to live) in Team Calendars > Global settings - decrease the cache expiry time for more accuracy.

-Team Calendars for Confluence is now part of Confluence Data Center To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
+To get access to the features described on this page upgrade to Confluence Data Center 7.11 or later.
 Cant upgrade yet?
 Depending on your current Data Center version, you can access these features by installing the latest version of the app (at no cost).
 See our FAQ for all the details